jnozzi/cocoadev.com/markdown/HexToInt.md

 Spent about 20 minutes searching the web for a standard library function that does this and gave up because I knew I could write one in less time!!
 If anyone knows of a function that does this, please post here. --zootbobbalu

 Is there a specific length of string you are handling?
 It might be easier to do a lookup on the hex digit, then multiply by the position.
-Or see conversion of a decimal string code below. --General/BruceB
+Or see conversion of a decimal string code below. --BruceB

 Isn't that what this is doing?
 If not, could you write an example? --zootbobbalu